DJJugglesJ/AI-Installer/docs/quickstart_models.md

 - oobabooga: `~/AI/oobabooga/` (LLM models in `models/`, LoRAs in `lora/`)
 - KoboldAI: `~/AI/KoboldAI/` (models in `models/`)
 - SillyTavern: `~/AI/SillyTavern/` (config at `config.json`)

+## Troubleshooting downloads
+- Logs: all download attempts write to `~/.config/aihub/install.log`, including the downloader chosen, retry counts, and whether a mirror URL was used.
+- Resume: failed transfers automatically resume with exponential backoff across both `aria2c` and `wget`.
+If a transfer is interrupted mid-file, re-running the installer continues from the partial download.
+- Mirrors: curated manifests optionally list `.mirrors` entries.
+When the primary URL fails, mirrors are tried in order with the same checksum verification.
+If every source fails, the dialog surfaces the error and the log lists each attempted URL.
+- If you see repeated checksum mismatches, remove the partially downloaded file in `~/ai-hub/models/` or `~/AI/LoRAs/` and retry to avoid reusing corrupted data.